desolaterobot/thoth/README.md

 ### Look In Folder
 Click on a folder and click this button to change the target folder to the selected folder.

+### Add File
+Appears only when target folder is already encrypted, this button automatically brings up a file explorer to let you select files, which will be automatically be encrypted and moved to the target folder.

 ### Translate Button
 Appearing only when the target folder is encrypted, this button translates the gibberish of the encrypted filenames into its original names.
 A passcode is required for this.
 In the translated mode, the filenames turn from blue to green.
 In this mode, you can rename or open the files as per normal.
 However, if you opened the file and have made changes to the file you want saved, you MUST click 'Yes' on the dialog box that shows up after the file is opened, as pointed out earlier.